What is a Didactic Program in Dietetics?

 ACEND® has two sets of accreditation standards for international programs: 1) International Dietitian Education (IDE) and 2) Foreign Dietitian Education (FDE) standards.
 Both the IDE and FDE standards are modeled after the U.S. based coordinated program in dietetics (CP) and require both didactic coursework and 1200 hours of supervised practice.

-International Dietitian Education (IDE): ACEND®'s IDE standards are designed to provide graduates with the knowledge and skills to sit for the Commission on Dietetic Registration's (CDR) credentialing exam for dietitian nutritionists upon successful completion of the program and receive the RD credential.
+International Dietitian Education (IDE): ACEND®'s IDE standards are designed to provide graduates with the knowledge and competencies to sit for the Commission on Dietetic Registration's (CDR) credentialing exam for dietitian nutritionists upon successful completion of the program and receive the RD credential.
 IDE standards require students to be educated to work within the United States health system.
-Students in a program accredited under the IDE standards have to meet the same competency and supervised practice requirements as U.S. students, including the requirement to complete at least 900 of the required 1200 hours of supervised practice in the U.S., its territories or protectorates.
+Students in a program accredited under the IDE standards have to meet the same competency and supervised practice requirements as U.S. students.
+In response to the Commission on Dietetic Registration (CDR)'s decision effective June 1, 2020 to remove the requirement to complete at least 900 of the required 1200 hours of supervised practice in the U.S., its territories or possessions, the ACEND IDE Standards reflect this decision as of September 2020.
+IDE programs will be able to provide all of the required supervised practice hours in the program's home country.

 Foreign Dietitian Education (FDE): ACEND®'s FDE standards are tailored to meet the needs of the host country under the assumption that graduates do not intend to practice in the United States.
 All 1200 hours of supervised practice are completed in the host country.
-FDE graduates are eligible to apply to an ACEND® accredited dietetic internship to complete supervised practice in the US in order to be eligible to take CDR's credentialing exam for registration examination.
+FDE graduates are eligible to apply to an ACEND® accredited dietetic internship to complete supervised practice in the US in order to be eligible to write CDR's credentialing exam for registration.

 Can a Student from a Foreign Dietitian Education (FDE) Program Apply to a Dietetic Internship Program?

 Yes.
-FDE graduates are eligible to apply to an ACEND® accredited dietetic internship to complete supervised practice in the US in order to be eligible to take CDR's credentialing exam for registration examination.
+FDE graduates are eligible to apply to an ACEND® accredited dietetic internship to complete supervised practice in the US in order to be eligible to write CDR's credentialing exam for registration.

 How Can I Obtain More Information about Accreditation of Programs?

-The ACEND® staff at Academy of Nutrition and Dietetics Headquarters in Chicago, Illinois responds to inquiries and provides assistance to organizations before, during and after the evaluation process.
+ACEND® staff respond to inquiries and provide assistance to organizations before, during and after the evaluation process.
 To reach ACEND® staff, call 800/877-1600 ext.
 5400 or e-mail firstname.lastname@example.org.